jbzdarkid/TFWiki-scripts/README.md

 A collection of scripts used to generate reports for the [TF2 Wiki](https://wiki.teamfortress.com/wiki/Team_Fortress_Wiki:Reports)

 This version of the scripts has been updated to python3, which unfortunately broke wikitools.
-A stripped-down, python3-compatible version is checked in to this repo.
+I have thus written my own version (in the wikitools/ folder).

 ## Daily reports
 - `all_articles.py`: Generates the complete list of translated articles for each language, which is used by the translator's noticeboard